lingqiao-adelaide/lingqiaoliu.github.io/_pages/projects.md

 ---

 ## Low-supervision Learning via Knowledge Transfer from Pretrained Models
 This research theme investigates methods that can use a small amount of supervision to build a machine learning system.
-In particular, we are interested in transfering knowledge learned from a pretrained model to achieve this goal.
-At the application level, this project encompasses a wide range of applications, examples including image or text classification, dense prediction such as semantic or instance segmentation, information extraction in NLP, content generation etc.
+In particular, we are interested in transferring knowledge learned from a pre-trained model to achieve this goal.
+At the application level, this project encompasses a wide range of applications, examples including image or text classification, dense prediction such as semantic or instance segmentation, information extraction in NLP, content generation, etc.

 **Related Publications**
 - Hai-Ming Xu, **Lingqiao Liu**, Ehsan Abbasnejad: Progressive Class Semantic Matching for Semi-supervised Text Classification.
 NAACL-HLT 2022: 3003-3013 2022 (Oral)